 My Dad died surrounded by family.
-Sadly, I couldn’t bring myself to be one of them.
+Sadly, I wasn’t one of them.

 Warning: This article contains descriptions of death, particularly cancer-related death.
 If these may be triggering for you, please do not read, thankyou.

 One of the hardest parts of grief is what you do during the final days and the days between the death and the funeral.
 Do you spend it with them?
 Do you let someone else fill in?
 Do you visit them in the funeral home or Chapels of Rest?
 What do you do?
 Sadly, nobody can make that decision for you, but you.

 I wanted to write about my experience of loss and bereavement because I felt probably like many people, I was unsure what to do in those final days and the days after.
 Sadly, there is a lot of unhelpful pressure, like “paying your last respects” and “it’s about them, not you”.